The media vigorously reports the transgressions of professional athletes, hoping for that next domestic-violence got’cha.

 Former ESPN personality Jay Mariotti charged with felony stalking and assault

 Former ESPN sports personality Jay Mariotti has been charged with three felonies -– stalking, domestic violence and assault -– after he confronted his ex-girlfriend the same day a court ordered him to stay away from her, prosecutors said.
 He pleaded not guilty Wednesday to the charges: stalking, corporal injury on a spouse or domestic partner, and assault by means likely to produce great bodily injury.
 He was also charged with two misdemeanor counts of disobeying a court order.

 Howard Bryant, writer for ESPN, charged with domestic assault in Buckland

-A senior writer for ESPN and the author of three books was arrested in front of Buckland Pizza and charged with assaulting his estranged wife and hitting a police officer who tried to subdue him, state police said.
+ESPN and the author of three books was arrested in front of Buckland Pizza and charged with assaulting his estranged wife and hitting a police officer who tried to subdue him, state police said.

 Former WJZ reporter arrested again in domestic violence case

 Former television news personality Dennis Edwards is being held in the Baltimore city jail after police arrested him a second time in four days in connection with a domestic violence case involving his wife, according to court documents.
 A District Court judge on Monday set bail at $500,000 and scheduled a hearing for Feb.
 2. The 54-year-old is charged with violating a protective order, telephone misuse, harassment and malicious destruction of property.

 New York Times Tech Columnist David Pogue, Estranged Wife Charged With Disorderly Conduct In Westport